Why Choose Seal-Rite?

-While we sell inexpensive units for those starting out there is nothing “Econo” about our quality on any unit!
-Even if you are just starting now we expect you to grow and our equipment will stay with you as you do.
-That’s why we don’t have titles like “Pro-Unit”, with Seal-Rite every unit provides “Pro” quality and value at an affordable price.
-There are plenty of companies that claim to have an innovative idea all to themselves.
-They will use your inexperience to try to fool you into thinking that plastic, octagonal, air driven, “business in a box” or whatever other claim they are trying to sell is the way to go.
+While we sell inexpensive units for those starting out, there is nothing “Econo” about our quality on any unit!
+Even if you are a new business, we expect you to grow and we want our equipment to stay with you as you do.
+That’s why we don’t have titles like “Pro-Unit.”
+Every Seal-Rite unit provides “Pro” quality at an affordable price.
+There are plenty of companies that claim to have an innovative idea or unique offering.
+They hope to take advantage of your inexperience and fool you into thinking their plastic, octagonal, air driven, “business in a box” or other unproven system is the way to go.

 “The bitterness of poor quality will remain long after the sweetness of low price is forgotten.”

-When selecting asphalt sealcoating equipment, keep in mind that this is an investment in your business, and it is likely the biggest one you will make.
+When selecting asphalt sealcoating equipment, keep in mind it is an investment in your business, and likely the biggest one you will make.
 Therefore, it should not be made in haste.
 Do your homework.
 Determine the types of jobs you will be doing: primarily residential driveways, primarily commercial parking lots, or a little bit of both.
 Will you work part-time or full-time at this venture?

 If you are in the market for a sealcoating trailer system, the gap widens a little bit when it comes to features.
-The trailer is a great idea for those contractors who sealcoat part time, or even those who do not want to invest in a separate vehicle for their work truck.
+The trailer is a great idea for those contractors who sealcoat part-time, or even those who do not want to invest in a separate vehicle for their work truck.
 At the end of the day, the trailer can be unhooked and the truck is free for other uses.
-Seal-Rite trailers come standard with a front deck to hold your blowers and other tools, making your system truly self contained.
+Seal-Rite trailers come standard with a front deck to hold your blowers and other tools, making your system truly self-contained.
 Other trailers will require a second truck, or the use of the back of the truck pulling the trailer to hold the rest of your equipment.

-Pay attention to little things – like if the hose reel is at your knees or at your shoulder.
-Are the fenders heavy duty for being walked on or for transporting sand, or will they sag after the first use?
-Pay attention to the construction of the tank and the trailer or skid.
+Pay attention to little things, such as – if the hose reel is at your knees or at your shoulder level.
+Are the fenders heavy-duty enough for being walked on or for transporting sand, or will they sag after the first use?
+Take note of the construction of the tank and the trailer or skid.
 Is it welded, bolted, or strapped?
 What are the weak points of the sealcoating system you are considering?
 Will you feel comfortable loading this equipment up with sealer and driving 70 mph on the highway?
-Keeping all of these points in mind will help ensure that the investment you make for your company will be a good one.
-Remember at Seal-Rite we make our sealcoating units heavy-duty from the ground-up, our trailers are built around the tank.
-We never use units bolted or strapped to a utility trailer and call it a “trailer unit”.
+Keeping all of these considerations in mind will help ensure the investment you make for your company will be a wise decision.
+Remember, at Seal-Rite, we make our sealcoating units heavy-duty from the ground-up, and our trailers are built around the tank.
+We never use units bolted or strapped to a utility trailer and call it a “trailer unit.”